Admit it. Most of us have at least one television series that has left a lasting impact on our soul, in one way or another.

 Here’s just five of the TV series that have ruined my life.

 I made the massive mistake of binge watching this show.
 Now, if you can’t already tell by the nature of this article, I’m all for binge watching.
 Just not this show, I advise heavily against it.
-Black Mirror changed me, just one episode is enough to leave you sitting in the corner of your room shuddering in some sort of internal battle.
+Black Mirror changed me, just one episode is enough to leave you sitting in the corner of your room shuddering in an internal battle.
 Don’t watch seven episodes in a row.
 It’s unhealthy.

 There are 5 seasons of Breaking Bad, 62 episodes and an equal 62 hours all up.
 I was in my last year of high school when I discovered it, I watched it all in just over two weeks.
 By the end of it, I felt like I was the one addicted to heavy drugs.
 Focus on your study, kids.